Ausgeflippt

-Ausgeflippt is Hanzel und Gretyl's debut full-length album, released on October 10, 1995, via Energy Rekords.
-Much like their second full-length album, Transmissions from Uranus, it is mostly techno-industrial, unlike later releases.
+Ausgeflippt is Hanzel und Gretyl's debut full-length album, released on October 10, 1995, via Energy Records.
+It is mostly techno-industrial, unlike later releases.
 The album featured mostly German and English lyrics, but also featured lyrics in Romanian ("Apa Mare"), Greek ("Galaxia Malakia") and French ("L'Experience des Difficultés Technique").
 It received some good reviews upon its release, and even spawned a successful single in the form of "Shine 2001", which reached number one on the Alternative Press Dance Chart.